perforce/helix-authentication-service/docs/Failover.md

 ## Testing

-1. Start all docker containers: `docker-compose up --build -d`
+1. Start all docker containers: `docker compose up --build -d`
 1. Stop one of the HAS instances, either `auth-svc1.doc` or `auth-svc2.doc`
-    * e.g. `docker-compose stop auth-svc1.doc`
+    * e.g. `docker compose stop auth-svc1.doc`
 1. Open https://auth-svc.doc/requests/new/foobar in a web browser
     * Firefox is very easy to use for this purpose
 1. Click or copy/paste the `loginUrl` displayed in the browser